Skip to Content

 Due to successful animal vaccination programs, human

-rabies is uncommon in North America.
+rabies is not common in North America.
 But rabies can

-occur in all areas throughout the United States except Hawaii.
+occur in all areas of the United States except Hawaii.

 Rabies is a much bigger problem in other parts of the world than it is in

-rabies is especially common include Africa, Asia, India, Indonesia, and Central
+rabies is most common include Africa, Asia, India, Indonesia, and Central

 and South America.
 Travelers who will be spending time in rural parts of these